LL.M. in Intellectual Property

-Seton Hall Law School has specialized in health law for more than a decade and U.S.News & World Report has consistently ranked its health law program among the top ten in the country.
+Seton Hall Law School has specialized in health law for more than two decades and U.S.News & World Report has consistently ranked its health law program among the top ten in the country.
 The health law faculty specialize in a wide range of topics, influencing health care policy throughout the United States and the world.

-The Law School offers a Concentration in Health Law that provides J.D. students with a strong foundation in traditional health law, drug law, and/or biotechnology law.
+The Law School offers a Concentration in Health Law that provides J.D. students with a strong foundation in traditional health law, or life sciences law.
 Students have increasingly integrated the Concentration with intellectual property courses too.
 Students who complete the requirements may list the Concentration on their resumes.
 Upon graduation, the Concentration will be reflected on graduates' transcripts and they will receive certificates indicating receipt of the Health Law Concentration.

 Concentration Planning and Advice

-Before registering for each semester, students are encouraged to attend the Health Law Curricular Advisement session held just before registration by Professor Carl Coleman or Professor John Jacobi regarding upcoming Health Law courses.
+Before registering for each semester, students are encouraged to attend the Health Law Curricular Advisement session held just before registration by Professor John Jacobi regarding upcoming Health and Life Sciences Law courses.
 Faculty advice is available to students pursuing or considering the Concentration.

 Download the Health Law Concentration Planning Guide

-To graduate with a Concentration in Health Law, students must complete a minimum of 13 credits in Health Law-designated courses and fulfill the course requirements outlined below.
+To graduate with a Concentration in Health Law, students must complete a minimum of 13 credits in health law courses and fulfill the health law concentration requirements outlined below.